Chart Color Schemes

 AreaSearch analysis of employment trends sees Bourkelands performing better than 85% of local markets assessed across Australia

-As of September 2025, 1,741 residents are employed, with an unemployment rate of 1.9% and workforce participation at 73.6%, higher than the Rest of NSW's 61.5%.
-Only 9.8% of residents work from home.
-The key industries of employment among residents are health care & social assistance, education & training, and retail trade.
-Bourkelands has a particular specialization in health care & social assistance, with an employment share 1.4 times the regional level.
+According to Census responses, only 9.8% of residents work from home.
+Key industries of employment among residents are health care & social assistance, education & training, and retail trade.
+Bourkelands has a particular specialization in health care & social assistance, with an employment share 1.4 times the regional level, while agriculture, forestry & fishing has limited presence at 1.7% compared to Regional NSW's 5.3%.
+The area appears to offer limited local employment opportunities due to its predominantly residential nature.

-However, agriculture, forestry & fishing has limited presence at 1.7%, compared to the regional average of 5.3%.
-The area offers limited local employment opportunities, as indicated by the count of Census working population vs resident population.
-Over a 12-month period ending in September 2025, employment increased by 4.6% while labour force increased by 5.2%, causing the unemployment rate to rise by 0.6 percentage points.
-In contrast, the Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, with growth rates varying significantly between industry sectors.
-Applying these projections to Bourkelands' employment mix indicates local employment should increase by 6.9% over five years and 14.3% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Between December 2024 and December 2025, labour force decreased by 3.0%, while employment declined by 3.1%, causing unemployment to rise by 0.1 percentage points.
+In comparison, Regional NSW saw employment fall by 1.2%, labour force contract by 0.8%, and unemployment rise by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bourkelands' employment mix suggests local employment should increase by 6.9% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment